Punchline (band): 2019–21: Touring, covers, and new releases

+On September 12th of 2025, Punchline released the album Somewhere to Land.
+They released the record two days before performing at the Four Chord Music Festival.

 Touring

 Punchline has toured the United States extensively.
 In spring 2005, they embarked on their first proper headlining tour, "The Now or Never Tour".
 Notable acts they shared the stage with at this time include Catch 22, Allister, Spitalfield, Hidden In Plain View, The Fold, Audio Karate, Less Than Jake, Mest, Start Trouble, and MxPx.
 In June 2009, Punchline co-headlined the Major/Minor Tour with Socratic.

 In September 2009, Punchline set out on the AbsolutePunk Next Favorite Band Tour with Farewell, Between The Trees, and Action Item.
-They toured with Hawthorne Heights, Just Surrender, Monty Are I and Nightbeast during Hawthorne Heights' 2009 Never Sleep Again tour.
+They toured with Hawthorne Heights, Just Surrender, Monty Are I, and Nightbeast during Hawthorne Heights' 2009 Never Sleep Again tour.

 Internationally, the band has a sizable following in Japan.
 In summer 2004, Punchline toured Japan with then-labelmates Fall Out Boy, and, in June 2006, they headlined a Japanese tour with support from Paramore and October Fall.

-In May 2007, Punchline toured the United Kingdom for the first time as a supporting act on the Good To Go Tour 2007 with rotating headliners Wheatus, MC Lars and Army Of Freshmen.
+In May 2007, Punchline toured the United Kingdom for the first time as a supporting act on the Good To Go Tour 2007 with rotating headliners Wheatus, MC Lars, and Army Of Freshmen.
 In February 2008, Punchline toured the UK again with MxPx and The Get Go on the fourth installment of the Good To Go Tour.

 In 2019, Punchline toured the Eastern U.S. with Less Than Jake.

+In February 2019, Punchline toured with Gin Blossoms as part of their New Miserable Experience anniversary tour.